-Adjusted EBITDA, as provided herein, represents net income (loss) attributable to Great Lakes Dredge & Dock Corporation, adjusted for net interest expense, income taxes, depreciation and amortization expense and debt extinguishment.
+Adjusted EBITDA, as provided herein, represents net income (loss) attributable to Great Lakes Dredge & Dock Corporation, adjusted for net interest expense, income taxes, depreciation and amortization expense, debt extinguishment and accelerated maintenance expense for new international deployments.
+In the fourth quarter of 2012 and as recast in the second quarter of 2012, the Company has modified the Adjusted EBITDA calculation for accelerated maintenance expense for new international deployments that are not directly recoverable under the related dredging contract and are therefore expensed as incurred.
+The Company does not frequently incur significant accelerated maintenance as a part of its international deployments.
+As such, the exclusion of these accelerated maintenance expenses from the calculation of Adjusted EBITDA allows users of our financial statements to more easily compare our year-to-year results.
 Adjusted EBITDA is not a measure derived in accordance with accounting principles generally accepted in the United States of America ("GAAP") The Company presents Adjusted EBITDA as an additional measure by which to evaluate the Company's operating trends.
 The Company believes that Adjusted EBITDA is a measure frequently used to evaluate performance of companies with substantial leverage and that the Company's primary stakeholders (i.e., its stockholders, bondholders and banks) use Adjusted EBITDA to evaluate the Company's period to period performance.
 Additionally, management believes that Adjusted EBITDA provides a transparent measure of the Company's recurring operating performance and allows management to readily view operating trends, perform analytical comparisons and identify strategies to improve operating performance.
 For this reason, the Company uses a measure based upon Adjusted EBITDA to assess performance for purposes of determining compensation under the Company's incentive plan.
 Adjusted EBITDA should not be considered an alternative to, or more meaningful than, amounts determined in accordance with GAAP including: (a) operating income as an indicator of operating performance; or (b) cash flows from operations as a measure of liquidity.
-As such, the Company's use of Adjusted EBITDA, instead of a GAAP measure, has limitations as an analytical tool, including the inability to determine profitability or liquidity due to the exclusion of interest and income tax expense and the associated significant cash requirements and the exclusion of depreciation and amortization, which represent significant and unavoidable operating costs given the level of indebtedness and capital expenditures needed to maintain the Company's business.
-For these reasons, the Company uses operating i
+As such, the Company's use of Adjusted EBITDA, instead of a GAAP measure, has limitations as an analytical tool, including the inability to determine profitability or liquidity due to the exclusion of accelerated maintenance expense for new international deployments, interest and income tax expense and the associated significant cash requirements and the exclusion of depreciation and amortization, which represent significant and unavoidable operating costs given the level of indebtedness and capital expenditures needed to maintain the Company's business.
+For these reasons, the Company uses operating income to measure the Company's operating performance and uses Adjusted EBITDA only as a supplement.
+The following is a reconciliation of Adjusted EBITDA to net income attributable to Great Lakes Dredge & Dock Corporation:

-Three Months Ended June 30, Six Months Ended June 30, (in thousands) 2012 2011 2012 2011 Net income attributable to Great Lakes Dredge & Dock Corporation \$ 4,437 \$ 1,706 \$ 5,505 \$ 4,098 Adjusted for: Loss on extinguishment of debt 5,145 Interest expense-net 5,383 4,911 10,642 10,861 Income tax provision 2,768 1,455 3,332 2,982 Depreciation and amortization 8,359 9,238 16,123 18,804 Adjusted EBITDA \$20,947 \$17,310 \$35,602 \$41,890
+Three Months Ended June 30, Six Months Ended June 30, (in thousands) 2012 2011 2012 2011 Net income attributable to Great Lakes Dredge & Dock Corporation \$ 1,271 \$ 1,706 \$ 2,339 \$ 4,098 Adjusted for: Accelerated maintenance expenses 1,276 1,276 Loss on extinguishment of debt 5,145 Interest expense-net 5,383 4,911 10,642 10,861 Income tax provision 751 1,455 1,315 2,982 Depreciation and amortization 8,359 9,238 16,123 18,804 Adjusted EBITDA \$17,040 \$17,310 \$31,695 \$41,890